pudly/schmopera-hugo/content/articles/allison-cociani-s-beauty-s-beast.md

 Finally, the entire show opened with a greeting and song by xʷməθkʷəy̓əm (Musqueam)/ Sḵwx̱wú7mesh (Squamish) artist Sempulyan.
 He performed the Paddle song and was a wonderful inclusion of Indigenous artists as a part of the performance.

-East Van Opera has been an innovative, risk-taking company, and presenting new works such as Beauty’s Beast keeps them at the leading edge of contemporary opera in Vancouver.
+East Van Opera has been an innovative, risk-taking company, and presenting new works such as _Beauty's Beast_ keeps them at the leading edge of contemporary opera in Vancouver.